bbc/psammead/Code-Standards-and-Ways-of-Working.md

 If you have a PR that is not yet merged and you need to preview this on another device, you can do so in Storybook via tunnelling:

-- Install packages ‘npm run install:packages’
+- Install packages ‘yarn run install:packages’
-- Run storybook ‘npm run storybook’
+- Run storybook ‘yarn run storybook’
 - Run your tunnelling tool on the Storybook port
 - In Storybook [open the component in another tab](#open-the-component-in-a-tab)